Nathan-Potgieter/Making-of-MCmarket/README.md

 it exhibiting enhanced left-tail dependencies.
-Other copulas have been examined, but the Clayton copula is currently the only Archimedean copula, in the copula package, that allows random sampling from multivariate distributions with Dim &gt; 2.
+Other copulas have been examined, but the Clayton copula is currently the only Archimedean copula, in the copula package, that allows random sampling from multivariate distributions with Dim \> 2.
 Additionally, the other copulas have to be rotated 180 degrees to exhibit left-tail dependence (since they naturally posses right-tail dependence).
-This rotation step can be quite time consuming in higher dimensions.
-Therefore, the choice to focus on only using the Clayton copula was largely due to practical concerns raised when experimenting with alternative copulas.
+This rotation step can be quite time consuming and often fails in higher dimensions.
+Therefore, the choice to focus on only using the Clayton copula was largely due to practical concerns raised when tinkering with alternative copulas.
 Therefore, in future work it would be beneficial to explore alternative high dimensional, left-tail copulas.

 ``` r
 # first look at at dim=2 to get understanding of what parameter tning does